gravitational/teleport/rfd/00XX-agent-census.md

 The above work will be divided in the following tasks:

 1. Add new message type `AgentMetadataEvent` to PreHog.
-2. Extend `UpstreamInventoryHello` message with new fields.
-These will be empty initially.
-(This is okay since being empty means that the field could not be determined, which may happen anyways.)
+2. Add new message type `UpstreamInventoryAgentMetadata`.
+These will be empty initially, except for the fields common with `UpstreamInventoryHello`.
+This is okay since being empty means that the field could not be determined, which may happen anyways.
-3. Extend auth server to convert `UpstreamInventoryHello` messages to `AgentMetadataEvent` messages and push them to PreHog.
+3. Extend auth server to convert `UpstreamInventoryAgentMetadata` messages to `AgentMetadataEvent` messages and push them to PreHog.
-4. Gradually instrument & add new code that fills each new `UpstreamInventoryHello` message field.
+4. Gradually instrument & add new code that fills each new `UpstreamInventoryAgentMetadata` message field.

-We could decide to do step 4 together with step 2 if we don't want to risk adding fields to `UpstreamInventoryHello` that possibly won't be used in the end (if for some reason we figure out they can't/shouldn't be tracked).
+We could decide to do step 4 together with step 2 if we don't want to risk adding fields to `UpstreamInventoryAgentMetadata` that possibly won't be used in the end (if for some reason we figure out they can't/shouldn't be tracked).
 However, step 4 requires several changes (Go code & files used by the multiple installation methods) which we may want to review separately.
-A similar reasoning also applies to step 1 since each field in `AgentMetadataEvent` should only exist if it also exists in `UpstreamInventoryHello`.
+A similar reasoning also applies to step 1 since each field in `AgentMetadataEvent` should only exist if it also exists in `UpstreamInventoryAgentMetadata`.

 ### Security